 Secondly, building your offering in today’s crowded security marketplace can be tricky.
 With countless tools and products to choose from, how do you know if you’re providing your clients with the services they need to successfully protect against today’s evolving threats?

 In this article, you’ll learn why taking on a comprehensive and multi-layered approach to selling security is critical and how to get started.

 Worried you missed a spot in your clients’ security?
 Take our security assessment and build your offering on the right foundation

 Build your offering

 If you’re considering entering the managed security space, you need to make it your strong suit and differentiation.
-After all, the global managed security services market is expected to exceed more than $58 billion by 2024, which also means increased competition.
+After all, the managed security services market is expected to exceed more than $56 billion by 2027, which also means increased competition.

 You also need to keep in mind that the landscape of cyber threats is constantly evolving and becoming more complex, forcing businesses to implement advanced defenses that secure all endpoints to prevent a data breach.